hikeventures/hikeventures.github.io/_posts/reviews/2016-04-11-michele-genest-Boreal-Feast.markdown

 The book is also an excellent choice for Vegetarians as not all dishes described in the book do contain meat.

 The book has 256 pages and each receipt also comes with a pictures showing the dish.
 There are also plenty of pictures to each story in the book.
+You can get it on <a rel="nofollow" href="https://amzn.to/2LrHzVp">Amazon</a>